 - i.
 The Library is a member of ABTAPL (Association of British Theological and Philosophical Libraries) and works closely with theological colleges throughout the UK (including London School of Theology, Spurgeon's College and Oak Hill College) via this organisation, sharing expertise and resources.
 The ABTAPL libraries are a valuable source of digital resources, particularly for those studying off-site.
 Please ask the Librarian if you wish to access these resources. - ii.
 All Nations library subscribes to EBSCO's Philosophy and Religion Collection, a database providing access to full-text articles from over 300 journals via a consortium agreement between EBSCO and ABTAPL libraries.
 This is an invaluable source of information and accessible at all times from within the College's Virtual Learning Environment (VLE). - iii.
-Most lectures and other teaching sessions are recorded through Zoom and current copies can be listened to on and off site by those participating in the modules.
+Most lectures and other teaching sessions are recorded through Zoom and current copies can be listened to on and off site by those participating in the modules .If you need to listen to a recording please ask the Librarian and the recording will be uploaded to the VLE.
 Those unable to be accessed via the VLE, particularly older recordings, may be available on request from the Librarian.

-17.2 How to Access Library Resources
+17.2 How to Access Library Resources:

-The College Library is staffed by a qualified Librarian who is available during office hours (Monday, Tuesday, Thursday and Friday) to answer any enquiries and help students get the most out of using the resources available.
+The College Library is staffed by a qualified Librarian who is available during office hours (Monday - Friday) to answer any enquiries and help students get the most out of using the resources available.
 Please do not hesitate to ask for assistance.

-17.3 Borrowing and Returning Items
+17.3 Borrowing and Returning Items: